vtrifonov-esfiddle/Meditate/UserGuide.md

   - difference between the current and previous beat-to-beat intervals measured in milliseconds
   - shows only when HRV tracking is on
   - **to get good HRV readings you need to minimise wrist movement**
+- current respiration rate calculated by the watch
+  - **to get good respiration readings you need to minimise wrist movement**

 The meditation session finishes once you press the stop button.
 The meditation session can be paused/resumed using the back button.